Questions and answers regarding the Konrad repository and the evaluation

 The evaluation of compliance with the safety requirements for the Konrad repository in light of the state of the art of science and technology is the first of its kind.
 As a responsible operator, the BGE is continuing the voluntary evaluation process initiated by the previous operator, the Federal Office for Radiation Protection (BfS).
 Issued by the state of Lower Saxony on 22 May 2002, the planning approval was based on the state of the art of science and technology at the time.

-The evaluation is now intended to determine, in several phases, whether there are any safety-relevant discrepancies between the state of the art of science and technology at the time and that of the present day.
+The evaluation is now intended to determine, in several phases, whether there are any discrepancies relevant for safety between the state of the art of science and technology at the time and that of the present day.
 In the first phase, the need for an evaluation was determined.
-In other words, this phase examined whether changes in the state of the art of science and technology have had a safety-relevant impact on safety analyses of the Konrad repository.
+In other words, this phase examined whether changes in the state of the art of science and technology have had an impact on safety analyses of the Konrad repository.
 A subsequent Phase 2 of the evaluation will examine in greater detail only those areas in which a need for an evaluation was identified in Phase 1, and the relevant safety analysis will be updated.

 What is the current status of the evaluation?